jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 ## Approach /Philosophy

-* Flipped classroom: students will receive tasks, videos, and material before each class
+* **Flipped classroom**: students will receive material before each lecture where we focus on hands-on analytics in an interactive manner
-* Connected learning: we use real-life tools and information sources
+* **Connected learning**: we use real-life tools and information sources
-* Authentic learning: real-life business data (you can bring your own)
+* **Authentic learning**: real-life business data (you can bring or select your own)
-* Social constructivist: exercise work is built in phases and presented to other students for peer learning
+* **Social constructivist:** exercise work is built in phases and presented to other students for peer learning

 ---